 The pain of ovulation can range from a mild twinge to severe discomfort and usually lasts from minutes to hours.
-It is generally felt on one side of the abdomen and may vary each month, depending on which ovary is releasing the egg during that cycle.
+It is generally felt on one side of the abdomen or pelvis and may vary each month, depending on which ovary is releasing the egg during that cycle.
 In some cases, a small amount of vaginal bleeding or discharge may occur.
 Some women experience nausea, especially if the pain is severe.

 Many women never experience painful ovulation.
 Some women, however, have mid-cycle pain every month and can determine by the pain that they are ovulating.

 What Causes Painful Ovulation?